White Cell Count

 What might affect my test results?

 Some medicines may affect your test results.
-Be sure your healthcare provider knows about treatments you are getting, medicines you are taking, or recent illnesses you've had.
+Tell your healthcare provider about treatments you are getting, medicines you are taking, or recent illnesses you've had.

 How do I get ready for this test?

-A blood test rarely requires any preparation.
-You can probably eat, drink, and take your medicine as usual, but check with your healthcare provider to be sure.
+You can probably eat, drink, and take your medicine as usual, but check with your healthcare provider.
 Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+This includes medicines that don't need a prescription and any illegal drugs you may use.

 Laboratory evaluation of neutrophil disorders.
 UpToDate., Laboratory Tests and Diagnostic Procedures.
 Chernecky CC.
 2013, 6th ed., pp. 432-59.